 Here’s what we did for them:

 - We came up with three videos.
-One video was about swapping air filters, another on greasing your machine and avoiding equipment fails.
+One video was about swapping air filters, another on greasing your machine, and the third on avoiding equipment failures.

-- We also have put the maintenance schedule on the article
+- We also put a maintenance schedule in an article

-You can view the post on https://www.fortishd.com/john-deere-35g-repair-guide/.
-The post is very successful with very good traffic.
+You can view the post here.
+The post successfully brings in new traffic each month.
 It also ties into our content cluster strategy, which I’ll explain below.

-A content cluster is when you create topics/posts/pages related and helpful to your main topic (or money page).
+A content cluster is when you create topics/posts/pages that are related and helpful to your main topic (or money page).

-I know some of my peers have shit on this strategy but I could care less (no offence).
-It has worked for us when we’re moving our visitors up and down a marketing funnel.
+I know some of my peers have shit on this strategy, but I could care less (no offense).
+It has worked for us when we’re moving visitors up and down a marketing funnel.

 In the 3rd part of my dental marketing strategy, I went over a hypothetical content cluster strategy.

-With a $6500/month marketing budget, we can get this content cluster done in 2-4 months.
-It all depends on the details of the strategy.
+With a $6500/month marketing budget, we can get through the entire content cluster in 2-4 months, depending on the details of the strategy.

-What I am sharing with you are the pain points people are experiencing with what you’re trying to help them with.
+Content clusters are a gathering of customer pain points- and what you’re trying to solve for them.
 Isn’t that what marketing is all about?

 Let me share an example:

 - A visitor might be interested in how Invisalign works.
-They’re not ready to commit and book an appointment to see an orthodontist yet.
+They’re not ready to commit and book an appointment to see an orthodontist.

-- If they land on a blog post or a page about how Invisalign works, we want to chase them around on Facebook, Instagram, Twitter and Google with a video ad of how Invisalign has greatly improved the lives of the patients we work with.
+- If they land on a blog post or a page about how Invisalign works, we want to chase them around on Facebook, Instagram, Twitter, and Google with a video ad on how Invisalign has greatly improved the lives of the patients we work with.
 We can test different ideas here to improve conversion numbers.

-- If they watch our video, we can chase them with testimonial videos of the clinic we work with.
+- If they watch our video, we can retarget them with testimonial videos of the clinic we work with.

-- If they watch the testimonial video, we can test different ideas on how to get these people to book an appointment (i.e. share the potential cost and how we offer financing).
+- If they watch the testimonial video, we can test different ideas on how to get these people to book an appointment (i.e. share the potential cost and financing options).